marcglasberg/i18n_extension/README.md

 }
 ```

-The above code will asynchronously load all the translations from the `.json` and `.po`
+The above code will asynchronously load all the translations from the `.json`, `.po`,
-files present in the `assets/translations` directory, and then rebuild your widgets with
+`.yaml` and `.arb` files present in the `assets/translations` directory, and then rebuild
-those new translations.
+your widgets with those new translations.

 This also works on the web.
 The translation files are bundled with your app as assets,
 so on the web Flutter downloads them from the web server that hosts your app, like it